-We have 8 different MPH concentrations: Behavioral and Community Health, Biostatistics, Epidemiology, Environmental Health Services, Health Equity, Health Policy Analysis and Evaluation, Physical Activity, and Public Health Practice and Policy (online).
+We have 8 different MPH concentrations: Behavioral and Community Health (in-person and online), Biostatistics, Epidemiology, Environmental Health Services, Health Equity, Health Policy Analysis and Evaluation, Physical Activity, and Public Health Practice and Policy (online).

 What Doctoral degree programs are offered at UMD SPH?

-We have 8 different Doctoral Programs housed within our 6 School of Public Health departments.
-These include Toxicology and Environmental Health; Kinesiology; Family Science; Maternal and Child Health; Health Services Research; Epidemiology; and Behavioral and Community Health.
+We have 8 different Doctoral Programs housed within our 6 School of Public Health units.
+These include Environmental Health Sciences; Kinesiology; Family Science; Maternal and Child Health; Health Services Research; Epidemiology; and Behavioral and Community Health.
 The PhD in Biostatistics and Bioinformatics is a joint program between the Department of Epidemiology and Biostatistics and the Math Department, managed by the Statistics program.

 Are there any online programs at UMD School of Public Health?

-During my search, I noticed a ‘University of Maryland School of Medicine Public Health programs.’
+During my search, I noticed a ‘University of Maryland School of Medicine Public Health program.’
 What are the differences between the UMD School of Public Health and UMD School of Medicine?